Replacing a Ballast in a Fluorescent Light

-Replacing a fluorescent ballast is not a terribly difficult job; as a professional electrician I have replaced hundreds of ballasts and it normally takes about 10 or 15 minutes if the light fixture itself isn't something special and difficult to disassemble.
-The job may look a little (or a lot) daunting with all those wires exposed, but it really isn't nearly as difficult as it looks and is often a much better choice than replacing an entire light fixture.
+Replacing a fluorescent ballast is not a terribly difficult job.
+As a professional electrician, I have replaced hundreds of ballasts, and it normally takes about 10 or 15 minutes if the light fixture itself isn't something special and difficult to disassemble.
+The job may look a little daunting with all those wires exposed, but it really isn't as difficult as it looks and is often a much better choice than replacing an entire light fixture.

 The steps are probably best when carried out in that order because it will be handy to have the old ballast in hand when buying a new one, so let's start with the first task listed.